If you search hippie tents on the internet, you will be sure to find pages and pages of beautiful bohemian tapestries made into colorful shelters.

 - Quality Tapestry Wall Hanging - Our hippie spiritual tapestries are beautifully...

-- Meditate and relax whilst in the presence of the powerful Mandala symbol
+- Meditating and relaxing whilst in the presence of the powerful Mandala symbol....

 Bohemian tapestries are very common, and you can find them for pretty cheap online or in markets.
 If you have multiple pieces of fabric or multiple tapestries, hand sew them together to create the rectangle that will form the base of the tent.